apache/activemq-artemis/examples/features/standard/delayed-redelivery/readme.md

 Redelivery delay is specified in the configuration file [broker.xml](src/main/resources/activemq/server0/broker.xml):

 In this example we set the redelivery delay to 5 seconds for the specific example queue.
-We could set redelivery delay on on multiple queues by specifying a wild-card in the match, e.g. `match="jms.#"` would apply the settings to all JMS queues and topics.
+We could set redelivery delay on multiple queues by specifying a wild-card in the match, e.g. `match="jms.#"` would apply the settings to all JMS queues and topics.

 We then consume a message in a transacted session, and rollback, and note that the message is not redelivered until after 5 seconds.